 Overview of Windows Embedded Standard 7

-Windows Embedded Standard 7 is the next generation platform in the product family that contains Windows XP Embedded and Windows Embedded Standard 2009.
-Windows Embedded Standard 7 is very well known for delivering power, familiarity, and reliability of the Windows 7 operating system in a very high customizable form.
+Windows Embedded Standard 7 is the next-generation platform in the product family that contains Windows XP Embedded and Windows Embedded Standard 2009.
+Windows Embedded Standard 7 is very well known for delivering power, familiarity, and reliability of the Windows 7 operating system in a very highly customizable form.

 Windows Embedded Standard 7 Features

 Many new and interesting features that were included in Windows 7 are now transferred to Windows Embedded Standard 7.
 They can be embedded scenarios for specialized devices.
 Some of the features are: